 Soon, we can see the main village in the distance, steadily coming into view as our “chauffer” rows us nearer.
 Here there are larger net fishing boats, an assortment of houses, some with the obligatory dogs – which just seems counter-intuitive out here on the water, but, what do we know?

 The houses are actually tied to the karsts, and not attached through anchors.
 They are more easily moved this way, should someone decide they wanted – or needed – another home site location.
-Most homes are now kept afloat by plastic barrels, but originally they were using Styrofoam 20180210_093200which degrades and pollutes the waters.
+Most homes are now kept afloat by plastic barrels, but originally they were using Styrofoam which degrades and pollutes the waters.
 Indochina Junk (the company that owns the ship we are on) is committed to sustainability and has created a “For a Green Ha Long Bay” program, in which they support various environmental and cultural projects.
 One of the projects they have implemented is the replacement of the foam floats with plastic floats – currently replacing close to 5300 floats in this village alone.
 They have a host of other projects – such as mangrove planting, clean fish farming and the aquaculture fishing initiative that has placed 10 cages in Vung Vieng, and will place more after they determine viability.

 We alight at the main village to walk around the connected board walk and visit the now defunct school, as well as the aqua cages, and to have Long take some photos of us with the Junks and the cave we will eventually row through in the the background.